Applied Liquid Polymer Systems, Inc has been in the business for over 40 years.

 We specialize in epoxy injection of structural-strength low-viscosity epoxy resins for bonding of cracked, delaminated, and spalled concrete.
-This process also works extremely wellh2 in repairing damaged wood members, such as glue-lam beams and wood trusses.
+This process also works extremely well in repairing damaged wood members, such as glue-lam beams and wood trusses.

 We also repair spalled concrete using high-strength polymer-modified mortars, provide placement of machine-based grouts, and applications of CIM specialty liquid-applied waterproof membrane materials.